Bombing of Gorky in World War II: German aviation

 The main blow fell on the central and south-western parts of the city (GAZ, Sotsgorod, Myza).
 The wheel workshop of GAZ was completely destroyed by fire.
 Also, the tool-stamping body, the press-body and mechanical workshops, and the motive power depot were damaged.
 A total of 170 bombs were dropped at the plant.
 38 people died, 83 were injured.
-The microdistricts of Sotsgorod, Americansky posyolok and Monastyrka were severely damaged.
+The microdistricts of Sotsgorod, Americansky posyolok, and Monastyrka were severely damaged.
 Also, the telephone exchange, the district executive committee, the polyclinic, the central club, the electrical substation, the police station and the garage of the district committee of the CPSU (b) were damaged.
 Several houses on the Molotov avenue (now avenue of October) were destroyed.
 In the Avtozavodsky district 73 people died, 149 were injured.
 Artillery shot down 4 aircraft, and fighter planes shot down 2 aircraft.

-June 7 in Germany announced on the radio about the destruction of an automobile plant in Gorky.
+On 7 June, Germany announced on the radio about the destruction of an automobile plant in Gorky.

-In the fourth raid on June 7–Thursday, 8, 50-60 aircraft participated.
+In the fourth raid on 7 June–Thursday, 8 June, 50-60 aircraft participated.
 At the plant broke 3 of them.
 9 high-explosive and 7 incendiary bombs were dropped, the cast iron smelting foundry and the residential area suffered, according to air defense data.
 Six planes were shot down.
 According to German data, 39 tons of bombs were dropped on the city.

 According to the results of 4 raids in the plant, 993 air bombs were dropped.
 According to the medical service, 698 people were injured: 233 people died, 24 people died from wounds in hospitals, and 465 were injured.

-In the fifth raid, on June Saturday, 10–Sunday, 11, from 50 to 110 aircraft participated, according to different data.
-The fire from heavy anti-aircraft guns met the aircraft on approach to the city, bombs were dropped from altitudes of 4000–5500 meters and wore more chaotic character.
+In the fifth raid, on Saturday, 10 June–Sunday, 11 June, from 50 to 110 aircraft participated, according to different data.
+The fire from heavy anti-aircraft guns met the aircraft on approach to the city, bombs were dropped from altitudes of 4,000–5,500 meters and wore more chaotic character.
 GAZ, thermal power station, water intake, harbor, residential quarters in Leninsky and Voroshilovsky City Districts, as well as villages: Lyakhovo, Monastyrka, Shcherbinka and Myza airfield were attacked.